bharleyMindera/TechnicalExercise/docs/exercise.md

 [Back to README](../README.md)

-## Fullstack E-Commerce Platform Exercise
+## Fullstack Movie Database Exercise

 ### Overview

-This is a hands-on coding session where you'll work on building features for **Mindera Store** - a simple e-commerce platform.
-You'll be enhancing an existing codebase by adding e-commerce functionality.
+This is a hands-on coding session where you'll work on building features for **Mindera Cinema** - a simple movie discovery platform.
+You'll be enhancing an existing codebase by adding movie database functionality.
 The goal is to demonstrate your approach to fullstack development through practical implementation.

 ### Before You Begin